Last modified on August 27, 2020

-All lectures are prerecorded video streamed from the course web site
+All lectures are given in prerecorded videos streamed from the course web site

 Students are required to watch all video lectures by the specified dates.

-Students are required to attend online discussion and question sessions held during the regular class hours.
+Students are required to attend online discussion and question sessions held during the regular class hours (Tue. & Thu.
+11:00am -- 12:15am).
 Topics of the discussion are listed in the course schedule.
 The discussion will be recorded and the videos are available if you should miss the sessions.
-However, excessive absence in the discussion hour may result in a low course grade.
+Please try to attend the live meeting as much as possible.

 Through this course students will learn mathematical methods necessary in physics core courses such as classical mechanics, electromagnetism, and quantum mechanics.
 The mathematical methods covered in this course include complex analysis, linear algebra, vector calculus, series expansions, ordinary differential equations including special functions, and partial differential equations.
 Students successfully completing this course will develop sufficient mathematical skills necessary to complete the physics core courses.
 In addition to basic mathematical skills, various mathematical tools such as Mathematica are intensively used in this course.